About Dr. Fontaine

 Notable Work by Dr. Fontaine

-Dr. Fontaine has contributed to over 30 scientific publications.
-These studies have analyzed emerging treatment methods and their effects on various cancers arising in the chest cavity.
+Dr. Fontaine has contributed to numerous scientific publications analyzing emerging treatment methods and their effects on various cancers arising in the chest cavity.

 The most notable publications by Dr. Fontaine have been his research on robotic surgical outcomes.
-For example, the effectiveness of the technique in removing cancerous tissue and a patient’s lung capacity following treatment.
-Since 2013, he has studied robotic surgery across different cancer stages and surgical procedures for treating mesothelioma, lung and esophageal cancer.
+For example, he has studied the effectiveness of the technique in removing cancerous tissue and a patient’s lung capacity following treatment.

 Results from these studies have confirmed that robotic surgery is a safe and feasible treatment for patients.
 Additionally, his research has shown that this technique may be the most effective at removing large tumors with minimal damage and discomfort.